Recipe: Braised Collard Greens

 Instructions:

-- In large pot on stove over high heat, boil water and 1/4 tsp kosher salt.
+- In a large pot over high heat, bring the water to a boil with 1/4 tsp kosher salt.

-- Meanwhile, rinse collard green leaves under cold water, use knife to remove and discard long center stem, and chop leaves into 1-inch strips.
+- Meanwhile, rinse collard green leaves under cold water, use a knife to remove and discard the long center stem, and chop leaves into 1-inch strips.
 Add strips to boiling water.
 Cook 12-15 minutes.

-- Heat olive oil in medium sauté pan on stove over medium heat.
+- Heat olive oil in a medium sauté pan over medium heat.
 Add onion.
 Sauté until translucent and edges start to brown, stirring occasionally.
 Add garlic.
 Cook 1 minute, stirring constantly to avoid burning garlic.

-- Strain collards, reserving 1/2 C cooking liquid.
-Add collards, reserved liquid, and red pepper flakes to onion and garlic.
-Add salt, to taste.
+- Strain the collards, reserving 1/2 C of the cooking liquid.
+Add collards, reserved liquid, and red pepper flakes to the onion and garlic.
+Add salt to taste.

-- Reduce heat to medium-low.
-Partially cover with lid so some moisture can escape.
-Cook 15-20 minutes, or until cooking liquid evaporates and collards reach desired tenderness.
+- Reduce the heat to medium-low.
+Partially cover with a lid so some moisture can escape.
+Cook for 15-20 minutes, or until the cooking liquid has evaporated and the collards reach the desired tenderness.

 Recipe modified from: Simple-Nourished-Living.com